Commercial fishing: Economics

-The industry, in 2006, also managed to generate over 185 billion dollars in sales and also provide over two million jobs in the United States, according to an economic report released by NOAA's Fisheries Service.
+The industry, in 2023 was able to generate over 319 billion dollars in sales and also provided 2.1 million jobs in the United States, according the NOAA's Fisheries Service.
+Although the industry is able to provided this many jobs the pay varies from season to season and boat to boat.
 Commercial fishing may offer an abundance of jobs, but the pay varies from boat to boat, season to season.
 Crab fisherman Cade Smith was quoted in an article by Business Week as saying, "There was always a top boat where the crew members raked in $50,000 during the three- to five-day king crab season—or $100,000 for the longer snow crab season".
 That may be true, but there are also the boats who do not do well; Smith said later in the same article that his worst season left him with a loss of 500 dollars.

-The industry has had to adapt through the years in order to keep earning a profit.
-A study taken on some small family-owned commercial fishing companies showed that they adapted to continue to earn a living but not necessarily make a large profit.

-Many people working in commercial fishing are self-employed, with some or all of their pay dependent on the proceeds from the sale of the fish caught.
+Many people working in commercial fishing are self-employed, which means their income is directly tied to productivity and market demand.
+Over time this changes the fish targeted with the change in market demand and supply of the fish.
 In the UK, the technical term for this is share fisherman, which refers to anyone working without an employment contract, on a boat crewed by more than one person, and relying for their livelihood at least partly on a share of the profits or gross sales of the fishing boat's catch.